mgrebenets/mgrebenets.github.io/_posts/2015-02-08-bitbucket-branches--job-dsl.md

 {% endhighlight %}

-This code, when put together, will return list of all branches in JSON format, or will not in case you are behind...
+This code, when put together, will return list of all branches in JSON format, or will not in case you are behind the...

 ## Proxy